Northwestern University: Governance

 Northwestern is privately owned and governed by an appointed board of trustees composed of 70 members.
 The board delegates its power to an elected president who serves as the chief executive officer of the university.
 Northwestern has had seventeen presidents in its history (excluding interim presidents).
 The former president, legal scholar Michael Schill, succeeded Morton O. Schapiro in fall 2022.
 The president maintains a staff of vice presidents, directors, and other assistants for administrative, financial, faculty, and student matters.
-Kathleen Haggerty assumed the role of provost for the university on September 1, 2020.
+Erik Luijten assumed the role of provost for the university on July 1, 2026.

 Students are formally involved in the university's administration through the Associated Student Government, elected representatives of the undergraduate students, and the Graduate Student Association, which represents the university's graduate students.

 The admission requirements, degree requirements, courses of study, and disciplinary and degree recommendations for each of Northwestern's 12 schools are determined by the voting members of that school's faculty (assistant professor and above).